-As an Osteopath, I see a lot of shoulder issues in clinic.
+As an Osteopath, I see a lot of shoulder issues in the clinic.
 A sore shoulder usually presents following some change in someone’s daily habits.
 What I see a lot of, are people first presenting some weeks after starting an intense fitness regimen in the gym, only to have been brought back to earth by an achy and pinchy shoulder.
-I also see shoulder problems commonly in older people who have had to care for someone- often ailing elderly parents or even grandchildren as their parents go back to work.
+I also see shoulder problems commonly in older people who have had to care for someone, often ailing elderly parents or even grandchildren as their parents go back to work.

 What does a shoulder injury feel like?

 If you have a traumatic injury the shoulder pain will be acute and immediate, often leaving the arm weakened for a few days to weeks depending on the damage.

 Trickier injuries from a therapist’s perspective are the ones that come on slowly over weeks or months, gradually becoming an issue.

 The pain is felt over the shoulder but can refer as an ache as far down as the elbow.

 If the problem is from the shoulder joint and muscles itself, you will quite often feel a sharper pinching in or around the shoulder when you move the arm, especially if the arm is straight and you are moving it up and above your shoulder level.
 This can be quite painful and will often be the cause of someone seeking out a health professional.

 If you have more inflammation in the shoulder joint or muscles, it can ache or throb – especially at night.
 Pain felt while sleeping on the shoulder is also a very common symptom.
 This can be a big problem for patients as it can interrupt their ability to get a full nights sleep.